admin-shell-io/aas-specs/CONTRIBUTING.md

 **Branch Prefix**.
 Please prefix the branch with your Github user name (*e.g.,* `mristin/Add-some-feature`).

-**Continuous Integration**.
-Github will run the continuous integration (CI) automatically through Github actions to verify that the submitted changes are valid.

 ## Recommendation for Commit Messages

 The commit messages follow the guidelines from https://chris.beams.io/posts/git-commit: